 My experience with AirHelp and Skycop?

 After doing a little bit of research on the best flight claim compensation companies, I narrowed them down to AirHelp and Skycop which were rated as the top 2.
 Both companies have a high percentage of positive online reviews.
 AirHelp is more well known in the market as of the moment of writing.
-However, the advantage of Skycop is its lower commission rate.
+However, the advantage of Skycop is its significantly lower commission rate.

 Note: both with AirHelp and Skycop you only pay the commission when the case is successful.
 Application and case investigation is free of charge.

 Thus, I ended up submitting my claim through Skycop which assisted me in investigating my case of the flight delay and possible compensation.
 The team responded within the same day.

 Unfortunately, as they have explained, in my case, I was not able to receive compensation because Wizzair Abu Dhabi is a franchise of Wizzair and is apparently not an EU-registered airline.

 Moreover, my flight originated in a non-EU country (the UAE).
 Thus, I could not win the case.
 If the delay happened in Athens, Greece, which is part of the European Union, then I would have had a successful case.